lekhajee/reveal.js/Speaker Notes.md

 when the behavior of the upstream system changes, you only need to make a change in one place - Mimic - instead of once in every test that might be mocking different behavior of the upstream system.

+This made it relatively straightforward to move from a model where that service catalog was hard-coded based on a specific port-number offset for each service, to one where a custom URL path was generated for each service.
+Initially, these were simply long opaque UUIDs per service, but Mimic now includes the name of the endpoint in addition to a small random key, so that the URIs are both unique and readable for debugging purposes.